-Bogdan Dulu is an extraordinary musician able to open the world of music to even the most non-musical audience, combining mastery of the piano with the ability to educate and entertain with his engaging speaking style, intelligence, compassion, and humour.
+With a knack for leaping musical hurdles, Bogdan Dulu is steadily establishing himself as one of Canada’s noteworthy musicians of the newer generation, combining mastery of the piano with the ability to educate and entertain with his engaging speaking style, intelligence, compassion, and humour.

 His performing career began early on in his native Romania, with a concerto debut at age 12 broadcast by the Romanian Radio.
 Studio recordings soon followed, and the young pianist was selected to represent the national broadcasting corporation at the Concertino Prague and New Talent (Bratislava) competitions.
 It was also during this time that he briefly studied violin privately, and entered most of the national piano competitions available in the country.
 While he did not enjoy practicing as much, he did show a particular interest in finger exercises, solfège, and aural training.

 After completing his undergraduate studies in Bucharest (S. Sandrin and Ana Pitis, piano; Verona Maier, chamber music; Viorela Ciucur, collaborative piano), Dulu received a full scholarship to attend Mannes School of Music in New York City, where he studied with Irina Morozova for three transformative years.
 Other notable influences included Paul Schachter (analysis), Chris Stone (counterpoint), J.Y.
 Song (graduate research), and Todd Philips and Diane Walsh (chamber music).